-Inlays and Onlays are restorations that are made to rear teeth that have a mild to moderate amount of decay.
-They are made of composite resin material, porcelain, or gold by a dental laboratory.
+Inlays, Onlays and Fillings are restorations that are made to teeth that have a mild to moderate amount of decay.
+They can be made of composite resin material, porcelain, or gold by a dental laboratory.
 Once completed, they will be bonded to the tooth.

 - Restore teeth that are cracked or fractured if the damage is not severe enough to require a dental crown.

 - Replace metal fillings for patients who desire a more natural looking smile.